 A teacher’s role extends far beyond the classroom.
 Each teacher is carefully selected after a rigorous selection process that includes tests and interviews.
-Our teachers are facilitators – they actively participate in initiating and organising unique classroom activities and learning methods.
 They are specially trained to do so through a series of training programmes.
 One of these is the In-Service Teaching Programme.
-It provides solutions to matters related to curriculam, content and technology; it develops individual teaching styles; and it helps teachers to assess themselves using feedback from students, colleagues and the management.
+It provides solutions to matters related to curriculam, content and technology; it develops individual teaching styles; and it helps teachers to assess themselves using feedback from student’s colleagues and the management.

 ENABLING A SECURE FUTURE AS FACILITATORS

 The CTET (Central Teacher Eligibility Test)

 The Ministry of Human Resource Development, Government of India, has entrusted the responsibility of conducting the Central Teacher Eligibility Test (CTET) to the CBSE board.
 The board follows a strict policy to ensure that the CTET is the minimum qualification required to be appointed as a teacher.
 The reasons for this are:

 To ensure that the best, most qualified teachers feature largely in the recruitment process.

 To encourage the founding of more educational institutions that cater to teachers.

 To send a positive signal to stakeholders about the importance given by the Government to teaching quality.

 The CCE (Continuous and Comprehensive Evaluation)